City of Boroondara: Current composition and election method

 Boroondara City Council is composed of eleven councillors, each representing one of eleven wards.
-On Thursday 9 July 2020, the Minister for Local Government formally announced a change to Boroondara’s electoral structure.
+On Thursday 9 July 2020, the Minister for Local Government formally announced a change to Boroondara's electoral structure.
 This change follows a review by the Victorian Electoral Commission (VEC), which was completed in June 2019.
 This change included an increase in ward and councillor numbers from 10 to 11.
 The new 11th ward is named Riversdale Ward, and is located to the south-west where it shares a boundary with Glenferrie, Junction and Gardiner Wards.
 This addition resulted in a number of boundary changes across the municipality.

 In 2020, the COVID-19 pandemic threatened to disrupt the local elections, with some arguing that the inability to campaign in-person would benefit incumbents with name-recognition, or resource rich candidates who could invest in letter box campaigns with leaflets.
 A decision was made, on public health grounds, that it was safe to proceed with the elections and voters were only able to return their ballots via postal voting.

-All councillors are elected for a fixed four-year term of office, with the most recent election being held in December 2022.
-Councillors-elect were sworn-in at a Special Meeting of Council on Thursday 8 December 2022.
-The current mayor is Cr Felicity Sinfield.
+All councillors are elected for a fixed four-year term of office, with the most recent election being held in October 2024.
+Councillors were sworn in at a Special Meeting of Council on Monday 11 November 2024.
+On the 17th of November 2025, Wes Gault was elected Mayor, and Shima Ibuki his Deputy, by the Council.